USS Vogelgesang (DD-862): 1960-1970

 Vogelgesang in heavy seas, following her FRAM-modernisation.

 After post-deployment standdown, Vogelgesang resumed her schedule alternating Mediterranean cruises with operations out of Norfolk.
 She spent the first 10 months of 1967 engaged in training operations along the east coast and in the West Indies.
 On 14 November 1967, the warship stood out of Norfolk for her first tour of duty with the Sixth Fleet since 1965.
-On 24 November, she conducted turnover ceremonies at the Spanish island of Majorca and officially joined the Sixth Fleet.
+On 24 November, she conducted turnover ceremonies at the Spanish island of Mallorca and officially joined the Sixth Fleet.
 For the next five months, the destroyer ranged the length and breadth of the Mediterranean, conducting training evolutions and making port visits.
 On 13 April 1968, she departed Málaga, Spain, to return to Norfolk.

 After a 10-day transit, she reentered her home port on the 23rd.
 She resumed normal Second Fleet operations until 22 July at which time she departed Norfolk for a cruise to South American waters to participate in UNITAS IX, a series of multinational exercises with units of various Latin American navies.
 She concluded that assignment on 3 September when she reentered Norfolk.

 Normal operations and a series of tender availabilities in preparation for overhaul occupied her time from September 1968 to June 1969.
 On 2 June 1969, she departed Norfolk, en route to Boston.
 The warship entered the Boston Naval Shipyard and commenced regular overhaul on 5 June.
 She concluded sea trials successfully late in September and departed Boston on 3 October and arrived in Norfolk on the 5th.
 For the remainder of the year, the ship conducted post-repair exercises and refresher training in the Guantanamo Bay operating area.
 She returned to Norfolk on 14 December and remained in port for the rest of the year.